 Lincoln Library offers free, hands-on computer classes that are open to all ages.
-Classes are held in the new training room on the second floor of the library.
+Preregistration is required.
+Classes are held in the new training room on the second floor of the library located behind the elavators.
 When you arrive on the second floor please see the staff at the Information Services desk for directions.
-Children under the age of 12 must have an adult with them during the class.
-Preregistration is required.
-Because of space limitations, participants may attend only two workshops per month.

 Library Parking is available in the garage underneath the library in the metered spots before 5 p.m.
 Additional parking available in metered spots on-street.
 Both on-street parking and the garage underneath the library are free on evenings after 5 p.m. and weekends.
-For more information or to register call Ann at 753-4900, ext 227.
+For more information or to register call Colleen at 753-4900, ext 229.

 Note: If fewer than 3 people are signed up for a class, Lincoln Library reserves the right to cancel the class 24 hours in advance.